Director - Dan Haydon

 Dan is Professor of Population Ecology and Epidemiology and Director of the Institute of Biodiversity, Animal Health and Comparative Medicine at the University of Glasgow.
 He maintains a diverse set of interests that span theoretical and quantitative approaches to ecological and evolutionary problems including models of foodweb dynamics, disease outbreak and control, animal movement, and population viability analysis.
 Dan collaborates closely with several African research Institutions in various research and capacity strengthening roles including as part of the Wellcome Trust funded DELTAS consortium Afrique One, and through BBSRC-DFID (ZELS-AS) and Bill and Melinda Gates Foundation (PEHPL) funded research and training programs (including a joint masters program with NM-AIST/Arusha).
 He was appointed Director of the Glasgow Centre for International Development in 2017.

-International Development Coordinator – Mary Ryan
+International Development Research Manager – Mary Ryan

 Networks Administrator - David Wright

 David supports the activities of all the formal research networks at the University of Glasgow.